Icebox Rolls

 • 2 Eggs

-• 2 Cakes of Yeast (or equiv in dry Yeast)
+• 2 Cakes of Yeast (or equiv in dry Yeast; usually two packets)

 • 1 cup cold water